Ivan-Shish/Aleo/setup1-verifier/README.md

 ## Usage

-To run verifier first you'll need to copy the binaries to the working directory
+To run the verifier, start by copying the binaries to your working directory:
 ```bash
 cp ../target/release/setup1-verifier ../target/release/view-key /path/to/working/directory
 ```